maartenpt/teitok-api/Python/README.md

 For this to work, the files should have been previously tokenized.
 Once the file has been ner'd, the annotated file will be uploaded back to the project, where the annotations will be loaded into the orginal TEITOK/XML file.

+## TRANSKR2TEITOK

+transkr2teitok.py is a script to create TEITOK documents out of Transkribus collections.
+It downloads the indicated file(s) from the Transkribus API, and then uploads the results to the TEITOK corpus.
+The Transkribus login data should be provided in a [transkribus] section in the config.ini file.